Freight Broker Training – 3 Winning Strategies For Becoming a Freight Broker or Freight Agent in 2021

-If you’re here, it means you are probably looking for resources related to freight broker training.
-The good news is, after training over 8,000 freight brokers and freight broker agents in the last decade.
-I can safely say that this is the most comprehensive source to help you evaluate the best type of freight broker training to fit your exact needs.
+If you’re here, it means you are looking for resources related to freight broker training.
+I trained over 8,000 freight brokers and freight broker agents in the last decade.
+I can safely say that this is the most comprehensive source to help you find the best type of freight broker training to fit your exact needs.

 The fact is, not everyone learns the same.

 Some people enjoy reading or consuming training videos online.
-Others need or enjoy an instructor led classroom training.
-And yet the last group prefers on the job, hands on training by taking an entry level job at a local freight brokerage.
+Others need or enjoy instructor-led classroom training.
+The last group prefers on the job, hands-on training by taking an entry-level job at a local freight brokerage.

-Each has its own distinct advantages and disadvantages, so in this article I will describe each of the 3 different freight broker training options, including the pro’s and con’s of each.
+Each has its own distinct advantages and disadvantages.
+So, in this article, I will describe each of the 3 different freight broker training options.
+I’ll also go over the pros and cons of each.

 Here are the Top 3 Ways to Get Trained as a Freight Broker or Freight Agent